-Most of the Board's revenues came from federal grants that pass through the Department of Economic Opportunity as well as the Department of Labor.
+Most of the Board's revenues came from federal grants that pass through the Department of Economic Opportunity.
 Anything that could influence Federal and State appropriations of these funds will have a direct impact on the Board.

 CONTACTING THE BOARD'S FINANCIAL MANAGEMENT